blockbridge/blockbridge-kb/guide/vmware/index.md

 -------------------
 {% include gui.html app="VMware" content="Datastore -> Configure -> General -> Datastore Capabilities -> Storage I/O Control" %}

-Storage I/O Control (SIOC) is VMware's solution to the "noisy neighbor" problem, when a single VM's I/O load swamps the storage subsystem, affecting other VMs.
-SIOC allows the hypervisor to throttle back guest I/O to specified limits when the latency or throughput of the storage subsystem increases beyond a predefined point.
-You can specify policies for how each guest's I/O is scheduled when SIOC is active.
+Storage I/O Control (SIOC) is VMware’s solution to the “noisy neighbor”
+problem: when a single VM’s I/O load swamps the storage subsystem, negatively affecting the performance of other VMs.
+SIOC allows the hypervisor to throttle guest I/O when the latency or throughput of the storage subsystem increases beyond a predefined point.
+You can specify policies for how each guest’s I/O is scheduled when SIOC is active.

-Blockbridge dataplanes fully support SIOC, as all the enforcement is done in the ESXi host.
-If raw, global performance is your concern, you should leave SIOC disabled.
-The best performance is going to happen when VMware can get the I/O's out to the LUN as quickly as possible.
-However, if you have VMs that require predicable I/O latency, you may find that SIOC helps meet those requirements.
+Blockbridge dataplanes fully support SIOC, as all of the enforcement is performed in the ESXi host.
+If raw, global performance is your primary concern, you should leave SIOC disabled.
+The best performance is going to happen when VMware can issue I/O’s out to the LUN as quickly as possible.
+However, if you have VMs that require predictable I/O latency, you may find that SIOC helps meet those requirements.

 Correctly implementing SIOC starts with understanding exactly where it sits in the ESXi I/O stack: